l5oo00/vscode-fecs-plugin/README.md

 - `vscode-fecs-plugin.excludePaths`: Uncheck the files in these directory.
 - `vscode-fecs-plugin.excludeFileNameSuffixes`: Uncheck the files with these suffixes.
 - `vscode-fecs-plugin.searchUrl`: Search engine url, replace query by `${query}`, used to search for error rule.
+- `vscode-fecs-plugin.autoFormatOnSave`: Controls if auto format on save a document.

 ### For more information